 Giorgio Cavallon Italian-American, 1904-1989

-Cavallon's works featured soft and irregular woven rectangles.
-They were rendered with Italianate sensitivity to radiating color.
-His art focuses on sensitivity toward form in space.
+Cavallon's works feature soft and irregular woven rectangles, and his overall approach focuses on sensitivity toward form in space.
 Cavallon is praised for his unique signature style.
 In 1988, Cavallon was inducted into the American Academy and Institute of Arts and Letters in New York City.

 Fred Licht, Tre artisti italo-americani : Giorgio Cavallon, Costantino Nivola, Italo Scanga (Milano: A. Mondadori, 1988).

 Frank O'Hara, Art Chronicles, 1954-1966 (New York: G. Braziller, 1975).